 Content Activity Reporting is a robust system of record that automatically tracks all your new and updated content, whether it’s a brand new blog post or a tiny tweak to an H6 tag.
 Content Activity Reporting then measures its direct impact on the business and reports all the details back to you.

-Content Activity Reporting can give you a total view of an entire domain or segment or drill down to the single-page level.
+can give you a total view of an entire domain or segment or drill down to the single-page level.
 For granular insights, you’ll get a complete breakdown of changes to all a page’s features, including H tags 1-6, canonical tags, meta descriptions, or any other element that might impact ranking.
-You’ll have a historical record of a page’s complete lifecycle—a series of snapshots defining your page’s organic performance over time.
+You’ll have a historical record of a —a series of snapshots defining your page’s organic performance over time.

 What’s more, you can create content segments to track specification optimizations.
 That way, SEO experimentation is effortlessly and meticulously tracked, so your results are easily mapped to your actions with rigorous documentation.
 Whether you’re managing a large content footprint or trying to get the most out of smaller content offerings, Content Activity Reporting is your roadmap for success.